Fixing “Landed on Main”: How to Access Remote Git Branches After Cloning

 | The Result | Once fetched, your local Git index is aware of origin/dev, allowing you to switch to it seamlessly. |

-Branch Navigation Cheat Sheet
+Git Branch Navigation Commands: switch, pull, stash Cheat Sheet

 Now that Git is aware of the remote branches, you can freely navigate.
 Here are the core commands you need: